arachne-threat-intel/thread/README.md

 The Thread community has adopted the Contributor Covenant.
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).
 By contributing to the Thread community you agree to the code of conduct.

 ## How do I contribute?
-We welcome your help in improving Thread.
+We welcome your help as part of the Thread community!

 Read our [contribution guidelines](CONTRIBUTING.md) for further information.

+To get access to our Arachne Digital Slack channel, email contact[at]arachne[dot]digital with a bit about who you are and how you want to get involved.

 ## Contact us
 You can contact us by emailing us at contact[at]arachne[dot]digital.